 Making the transition from concept to clinic in the case of immunotherapies can be a long and challenging process, and few protocols have been established to guide standard treatment.
 Even with the exciting rate of FDA approvals in the immune-oncology space, our understanding of the field lags far behind.
 To overcome this there has been increased utilization of mathematical models designed to predict the outcomes of hypothetical treatment scenarios to offer insights into the mechanisms underlying the potential success or failure of a given therapy.

 The most widely studied area is the interleukin family.
 IL-2, primarily responsible for the activation, growth and differentiation of lymphocytes, is one of few cytokine-based treatments to receive FDA approval.
 When applied in isolation, models have observed the potential for an immune response capable of growing without bounds which could lead to harmful side effects such as capillary leak syndrome in clinical patients [Kirschner & Panetta 1997], although if both tumor antigenicity and the level of IL-2 are high, this side effect may be reduced [Banerjee 2008].

-To improve specificity and accuracy in modeling for use in clinical practice much more temporally and spatially resolved clinical data are desperately needed.
-The availability of more clinical data will allow investigators to develop more accurate mathematical models of specific cancers and treatments by incorporate more biologically realistic, detailed characteristics of tumour-immune interactions [Walker & Enderling 2015].
+To improve specificity and accuracy in modelling for use in clinical practice much more temporally and spatially resolved clinical data are desperately needed.
+The availability of more clinical data will allow investigators to develop more accurate mathematical models of specific cancers and treatments by incorporating more biologically realistic, detailed characteristics of tumour-immune interactions [Walker & Enderling 2015].